rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-pdp.md

 - A [higher-order component (HOC)](https://github.com/reactioncommerce/reaction-swag-shop/blob/755a6025c25bcbd21e58c2afb72a15fa2c5ee390/client/containers/similar-products.js) to inject the related products data from the database into the component that will render them.
 It uses the `relatedTag` schema property defined above to query for all related products.
 - The component to render the related products itself: [/imports/plugins/custom/reaction-swag-shop/client/components/similar-products.js](https://github.com/reactioncommerce/reaction-swag-shop/blob/755a6025c25bcbd21e58c2afb72a15fa2c5ee390/client/components/similar-products.js)

-## How to customize ReactionLayout
+## How to customize Demandyout

-The PDP's layout is different from other components used in Reaction because it is configurable during runtime in a generic manner.
+The PDP's layout is different from other components used in Demandecause it is configurable during runtime in a generic manner.
 This is possible because the React components are created dynamically from a data structure a in database, rather than from JSX that is living in static files and transpiled during build time.

 The layout information for the PDP page lives in the `Templates collection`.
 Here's an extract:
 ```js